jeyofdev/api-graphql-apollo/README.md

-# Api Graphql Apollo Mongo
+# Api Graphql Apollo Sqlite

 Create a basic API with graphQl